backstage/backstage/plugins/analytics-module-ga4/README.md

 ## Configuration

-In order to be able to analyze usage of your Backstage instance _by plugin_, we strongly recommend configuring at least one [custom dimension][what-is-a-custom-dimension] to capture Plugin IDs associated with events, including page views.
+In order to be able to analyze usage of your Backstage instance by plugin, we recommend configuring [a content grouping](#enabling-content-grouping).
+Additional dimensional data can be captured using custom dimensions, like this:

 1. First, [configure the custom dimension in GA] [configure-custom-dimension].
    Be sure to set the Scope to `Event`, and name it `dimension1`.